devfans/net-kafka-repeater/README.md

 ## Overview

-The repeated is desgined to tranfer messages to a remote location and rewrite the message to the kafka message queue.
+The repeater is desgined to tranfer messages to a remote location and rewrite the message to the kafka message queue.
 The sender would subscribe to a topic and when a message is fetched from the queue, it will send it out to the receiver.
 When the receive get a message from sender it will deliver it to the local kafka message queue.